matteocontrini/PlainHttp/README.md

 - Download a file to disk
 - Set a response encoding
 - Option to disable automatic reading of the response body
-- Automatically enabled decompression of GZIP and DEFLATE responses
+- Automatic decompression of Gzip, Deflate and Brotli responses
 - Allows to mock requests for unit testing
 - Heavily used in production by [@botfactoryit](https://github.com/botfactoryit/) to send 4 million requests *per day*

 ## Why .NET Core 3.1

 This library targets .NET Core 3.1 (LTS) because it requires the `PooledConnectionLifetime` property on `HttpMessageHandler`, introduced in .NET Core 2.2.
 This makes sure that reusing the same `HttpClient` for a long time doesn't have [unintended consequences](https://github.com/dotnet/corefx/issues/11224) affecting DNS resolution.
-This library in fact keeps a pool of `HttpClient` instances that are never disposed.

 In particular, the library keeps:

 - One `HttpClient` per request host
 - One `HttpClient` per proxy

-There is currently no mechanism that disposes `HttpClient` instances that are unused, so if you use a lot of random proxies or many different hostnames, you might get into trouble.
-This can be easily improved by creating a custom [`IHttpClientFactory`](https://github.com/matteocontrini/PlainHttp/blob/ba9e51629629fb8fafbf3c8ac7335e5c09c15cfc/PlainHttp/HttpClientFactory.cs), and then passing the factory to each request through the `HttpClientFactory` property.

 ## Usage